Why do I Need API Security if I Have a WAF and API Gateway?

 Where WAFs and API Gateways Fall Short

-With API security ranked as a top priority in 2022 for enterprises and security leaders worldwide, many organizations will look first at their existing web application firewalls and/or API gateways to protect their APIs.
-Here is why they were designed and what they lack in order to provide complete API Security:
+With API security ranked as a top priority in 2023 for enterprises and security leaders worldwide, many organizations will look first at their existing web application firewalls and/or API gateways to protect their APIs.
+Despite their very real utility and legitimate use cases, here’s why their original design principles and feature sets make them a poor choice for providing proper API Security:

-• Web application firewalls: Originally designed to address PCI section 6.6 requirements, web application firewalls (WAFs) use signatures to detect known vulnerabilities as described in the OWASP Web Application Top 10 Threats list.
-WAFs will struggle to find and block attacks that appear legitimate, and they are unable to address the visibility, inventory tracking, risk assessment and threat prevention requirements necessary to protect APIs.
+• Web application firewalls (WAF): Originally designed to address PCI section 6.6 requirements, WAFs use signatures to detect known vulnerabilities as described in the OWASP Web Application Top 10 Threats list.
+WAFs will struggle to find and block attacks that appear legitimate, and they are unable to address the visibility, inventory tracking, risk assessment, and threat prevention requirements necessary to protect APIs.

-• API Gateways: Designed to help organizations aggregate and manage APIs providing access control and basic security functions such as rate limiting and IP block lists.
+• API gateways: Designed to help organizations aggregate and manage APIs providing access control and basic security functions such as rate limiting and IP block lists.
 API gateways are reactive in nature, requiring developers to register the APIs to be managed.
-Often deployed within the infrastructure, at a department level, or in a cloud environment, API gateways are inadequate tools for gaining complete visibility, inventory tracking, risk assessment, common security policy enforcement and threat prevention requirements necessary to protect APIs.
+Often deployed within the infrastructure, at a department level, or in a cloud environment, API gateways are inadequate tools for gaining complete visibility, inventory tracking, risk assessment, common security policy enforcement, and the threat prevention necessary to protect APIs.

-While WAFs and API gateways provide some level of protection, they are inadequate at addressing the complete spectrum of API security requirements which includes discovering all your APIs, detecting the inherent risks, and defending against the associated threats.
+While WAFs and API gateways provide some level of protection, they were not designed to address the complete spectrum of API security requirements which includes discovering all your APIs, detecting the inherent risks, and defending against the associated threats.

 Stronger API Security Posture with the Cequence Unified API Protection Solution

-Made up of API Sentinel and API Spartan, the Cequence Unified API Protection Solution complements the security capabilities found in WAFs and API gateways with the most complete set of API security features available.
-It’s the only solution that unifies inline API threat prevention, holistic API discovery, inventory tracking, risk assessment and remediation with the following capabilities:
+Made up of API Spyder, API Sentinel, and API Spartan, the Cequence Unified API Protection (UAP) solution complements the security capabilities found in WAFs and API gateways with the most complete set of API security features available.
+It’s the only solution that unifies API discovery, compliance, and protection with the following capabilities:

-• Continuous API Discovery and Visibility: The UAP integrates with a broad range of infrastructure components, including API gateways, proxies, load balancers, and ingress controllers to deliver an end-to-end view into public-facing and internal APIs including shadow, 3rd-party, and managed.
-API Sentinel is the only solution that allows you to choose between either an inline or an API-based integration model enabling you to either pull or push API metrics for ongoing risk assessment and threat analysis.
+• Continuous API Discovery and Visibility: The UAP integrates with a broad range of infrastructure components, including API gateways, proxies, load balancers, and ingress controllers to deliver an end-to-end view into public-facing and internal APIs including shadow, third-party, and managed.
+Cequence is the only solution that allows you to choose between either an inline or an API-based integration model enabling you to either pull or push API metrics for ongoing risk assessment and threat analysis.

-• API Risk Assessment: Predefined and custom risk assessment rules help development and security teams uncover sensitive data usage errors and authentication misconfigurations that can lead to governance violations and system compromise.
-A specification comparison uncovers APIs that are non-conforming to published OpenAPI specifications.
+• API Risk Assessment: Pre-defined and custom risk assessment rules help development and security teams uncover sensitive data usage errors and authentication misconfigurations that can lead to governance violations and system compromise.
+A specification comparison uncovers APIs that fail to conform to published OpenAPI specifications.
 In addition, the UAP can automatically generate OpenAPI specifications for any existing APIs.
 Flexible alerting capabilities allow you to initiate update requests to the development team via Slack, PagerDuty, email, and other tools.

-• API Threat Detection: The UAP uses an agentless approach to detect and track automated attacks and business logic abuse on APIs, even as they retool to evade prevention efforts.
-Powered by CQAI, our patented ML-based analytics engine that detects the most sophisticated API attacks using a threat repository comprised of billions of threat behaviors, malicious IP addresses, and 3rd-party intelligence.
+• API Threat Detection: The UAP uses an agentless approach to detect and track automated attacks and business logic abuse on APIs, even as attackers re-tool to evade prevention efforts.
+Powered by CQAI, our patented ML-based analytics engine that detects the most sophisticated API attacks using a threat repository comprised of billions of threat behaviors, malicious IP addresses, and third-party intelligence.
 Our CQ Prime threat research team continually curates the CQAI repository into hundreds of pre-defined rules that deliver out-of-the box detection efficacy rates in the 98% accuracy range, with full protection enabled within 48 hours.

-• Natively Mitigate Threats in Real-time: The Cequence Unified API Protection solution is the only solution on the market that natively mitigates attacks in real-time, eliminating the delay and limited response options caused by reliance on 3rd-party tools to take action.
+• Natively Mitigate Threats in Real Time: The Cequence Unified API Protection solution is the only solution on the market that natively mitigates attacks in real time, eliminating the delay and limited response options caused by reliance on third-party tools to take action.
 Response options include blocking, rate limiting, geo-fencing, forwarding, and deception, a technique that allows you to mislead and deceive the bad actor into believing that their attacks have been successful.

 Summary